Monarch7-NS/sonictab.ai/README.md

 2. `npm run dev`

 ### Backend (Server)
-The `server/` folder contains the production-ready Node.js code requested.
+The `server/` folder contains the production-ready Node.js code.
 1. Navigate to `server/`
-2. `npm install express mongoose cors dotenv jsonwebtoken bcryptjs`
+2. `npm install`
 3. Create a `.env` file with `MONGODB_URI` and `JWT_SECRET`.
 4. Run `node server.js`

-> **Note:** The current live demo uses a **Mock Backend** (`services/backend.ts`) that simulates the Express/MongoDB behavior using browser LocalStorage so you can test the full flow (Login, Save, Library) without setting up a local database.
+> **Note:** The current live preview uses a **Mock Backend** (`services/backend.ts`) that simulates the Express/MongoDB behavior using browser LocalStorage so you can test the full flow without setting up a database.